Now at your nearest Target grocery, fresh produce

 It’s the little guy who’s gonna get squeezed

 I’ll be the first to admit that, when it comes to the “mega-stores” of the world, I am not beaming with fondness.
 It saddens me when an incoming Target or Walmart takes out nearby “mom and pop” stores.
 I feel connected to the old way of shopping.
-But that, of course, is just one man’s opinion.
+In fact, you never would have convinced me there would be a Target grocery.

 While I am not in love with these options, I do shop in these mega-stores as they are often the most simple and complete option.
 Truth be told, mega-stores are an inevitability and, as they are inevitable, it’s astute to construct them in such a way as to maximize their potential.

 “But it won’t help Target beat Walmart.
 It’ll just help it beat the local shops.”